 - Self-harm and risky behaviour: provides the background to self-harm in children and teenagers, common associated conditions and approaches to managing it.

-It may take a few invitations to talk before a child feels able to risk sharing with you, but the most important thing you can do is listen.
+Check in regularly with the student.
+It may take a few invitations to talk before they feel able to risk sharing with you, but the most important thing you can do is listen.

-When the child is ready, make a plan and discuss and agree it with them.
-This might include setting aside another time to listen.
-Action what you’ve agreed and keep the child informed; explain if you don’t manage to do something.
+When the child or young person is ready, the safeguarding lead should make a plan and discuss and agree it with them.
+This will need to include informing their parents/carers.
+Action what you’ve agreed and keep the student informed; explain if you don’t manage to do something.